Ageing and sexing details:

 OVERVIEW

-feathers can be spotted even on a perched bird to recognize it as
+feathers can be spotted even on a perched bird to easily distinguish them from ASY males.

 The opened wing provides the easiest way to recognize second-year males,